Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 ## tSNE Visualization
     Run the following command for applying the tSNE algorithm on the Z layer embeddings. th main.lua -modelDirName 'someModelDirName' -experiment 1 -conditional 0 -silhouetteInput 0 -expType 'tSNE''

+Here is the tSNE visualization for all of the ShapeNet Core training samples:

 <img src="images/tsne-all.png" width="800" height="800">

 Click
 [here](images/tsne-all.svg)
 to view it with the original resolution.